amaranth-lang/amaranth/docs/lang.rst

 When the operands are known to be boolean values, such as comparisons, reductions, or boolean signals, the ``.bool()`` conversion may be omitted for clarity:

 ================= ====================================
-Python expression nMigen expression (boolean operands)
+Python expression Amaranth expression (boolean operands)
 ================= ====================================
 ``not p``         ``~(p)``
 ``p and q``       ``(p) & (q)``